NSSAC/SIMBA_Driver/docs/examples/example.rst

 ========

 Before running either of the examples you will have to install :doc:`SIMBA </quickstart/get-started>`.
-Both example use a simple ``bash`` script to demonstrate the functionality.
+Both examples use a simple ``bash`` script to demonstrate the functionality.

 **application.sh**: